mavera12/EHR/Generic-Module-Framework:-Logic.md

 }
 ```

-The following Active Conditon condition will return `true` if the condition referenced by the attribute "Alzheimer's Variant" on the patient is currently active.
+The following Active Condition condition will return `true` if the condition referenced by the attribute "Alzheimer's Variant" on the patient is currently active.
 In other words, if any condition has onset and is stored in attribute "Alzheimer's Variant", this condition will return `true`.

 ```json
 {